Crepkey/pmv_frond_end/README.md

 Back-end repo: [Click here for the repo](https://github.com/PetraVagi/pmv_back_end).
 Shared-repo: [Click here for the repo](https://github.com/Crepkey/pmv_shared).

-All the folders of repos have to be in the same folder so that the references can work properly.
+Repo folders have to be in the same folder so that the references can work properly.

 ## Contacts